3 Days in Savannah, Georgia

 - On-site restaurant

 5pm: Get yourself settled in.
 Check out the lovely room.
 Head to the lobby bar (Tandem) for your free drink.
-Enjoy a drink window side, relax in your room admiring the historical charm, or take your drink to go along the riverfront (the city is known for its’ open container law).
+Enjoy a drink window side or relax in your room admiring the historical charm.
+Next, I recommend taking a stroll along the beautiful riverfront.

 7pm: Take a stroll around the historic City Market, a lovely open air market dating back to the 1700’s.
 There are a number of great shops and restaurants here.
 Stop by the Little Crown Pie co. for a tasty comforting vegetable potpie.
 Also check out the gorgeous colorful artwork at the A.T.
 Hun Gallery, located just next door.